Single-channel video (available with or without English subtitles) with sound, 3:05 minutes

-With examples from major sci-fi productions spanning four decades, the video reveals this trope as a poor attempt to mask white supremacist imagination and casting.
+Gleaning examples from major sci-fi productions spanning four decades, the video reveals this trope as a poor attempt to mask white supremacist imagination and casting.
 This well-trodden shortcut is meant to create the appearance of a diverse world without hiring non-white people in any significant capacity (in front of or behind the camera).

-View subtitled version here.
+View English subtitled version here.

 Berkeley Art Center, Berkeley, California

-October 2020—February 2021
+October 2020—February 2021 (online)